 How to Retain Student Success Coaches

 It is especially important for institutions to take steps to retain student success coaches because of the very nature of their job.
 Success coaches develop strong relationships with their students.
-Losing those relationships through staff attrition is detrimental not only to the “brain drain” of how student retention programs work, but also damages the trust that students place in their coaches and the retention programs that they are a part of.
+Losing those relationships through staff attrition is detrimental to the "brain drain" of how student retention programs work, and damages the trust that students place in their coaches and the retention programs they are a part of.

 There are ways that higher ed and tech ed institutions can help to retain their staff.
 Here are some of them:

-Communication: Strong levels of communication between administration and student success coaches promotes a trusting relationship, which can help foster a positive work environment.
-In a 2018 Forbes article promoting the advantages of communication training within the workplace, the author writes, “Improved work communication has been linked to better job satisfaction, improved company performance, increased productivity, and more empowered employees.”
-Additionally, fostering an environment in which communication between administration and staff is encouraged and valued, learning institutions can show how those communication skills mirror what they want student success coaches to have with their own students.
+Strong levels of communication between administration and student success coaches promote a trusting relationship, which can help foster a positive work environment.
+Workplace communication training can be critical to the student success coach retention process.
+Improving communication among coaches and other faculty increases job satisfaction and company performance.
+Coaches will also be convinced to work more productively while feeling empowered through faculty support.
+Additionally, by fostering an environment where communication between administration and staff is encouraged and valued, learning institutions can show how those communication skills mirror what they want student success coaches to have with their students.

-Flexibility: Especially given the long hours that student success coaches tend to put into their jobs, administrators would be wise to implement a policy of flexibility for when staff has obligations and commitments that will pull them away from students virtually or on campus.
-Having to choose between a program meeting in their department or attending their child’s parent/teacher conference can be an impossibly difficult choice for employees.
-A report by the Behavioral Science & Policy Association (BSP) found that “work-family conflict increases the odds of self-reported poor physical health by about 90%.”
-Flextime granted by an administration to attend to outside of work needs can increase employee morale, loyalty, and retention.
+Especially given the long hours that student success coaches tend to put into their jobs, administrators would be wise to implement a policy of flexibility for when staff has obligations and commitments that will pull them away from students virtually or on campus.
+Choosing between a program meeting in their department or attending their child's parent-teacher conference can be difficult for employees.
+Any conflicts between work commitments and family needs can increase the chance of physical illness, whether due to stress, anxiety, or tension.
+Flextime granted by an administration to attend to outside-of-work needs can increase employee morale, loyalty, and retention.

-Training: Employee development helps staff feel that they are expanding their knowledge base and therefore are able to grow professionally and contribute more to an organization.
-By providing training, leadership, and team-building opportunities for employees, administrators are more likely to help staff feel that they are growing and advancing in their careers.
-According to a study by Umer Ahmad at Case Business School, organizations that commit to training and development for their employees enjoy a more committed employee population, have a stronger sense of trust between employees and employer, and have higher retention rates.
-As the study concludes, “The research provides empirical evidence that supports the cause of training and its effect on employee retention.
-Researchers who examined the relationship between training and employee retention, agree that the relationship exists between these two variables.
-The research has proved that employees’ decision to stay for a longer period of time can be influenced by training.”
+Employee development helps staff feel that they are expanding their knowledge base and can grow professionally while contributing more to an organization.
+By providing employee training, leadership, and team-building opportunities, administrators are more likely to help staff feel that they are growing and advancing in their careers.
+Organizations that commit to training and development for their employees enjoy a more committed employee population, have a stronger sense of trust between employees and employers, and have higher retention rates.

-Given the importance that retaining student success coaches can have on the relationships and institutional knowledge within student retention programs, higher education and technical education institutions would be wise to invest in ways that make their student success coaches feel appreciated and needed.
-Especially during this time of extreme circumstances, retaining student success coaches gives learning institutions an advantage with maintaining student enrollment and engagement, which goes a long way toward reaching student success goals.
+Given the impact of student success coach retention on the relationships and institutional knowledge within student programs, higher education and technical education institutions would be wise to invest in making their student success coaches feel appreciated and needed.
+Retaining student success coaches gives learning institutions an advantage in maintaining student enrollment and engagement, which goes a long way toward reaching student success goals.